clancieri/clancieri/README.md

 # Hi, I'm Constanza 👋

-<dt>Hi, I'm a developer living in Argentina.
-I have a lot of hobbies (I like learning new things).</dt>
+#### Hi, I'm a developer living in Argentina.
+I have a lot of hobbies (I like learning new things).

-<dt>🌱 I have skills in JavaScript and I’m currently learning Swift.</dt>
+- 🌱 I have skills in JavaScript and I’m currently learning Swift.

-<dt>📚 Currently studying a degree in information systems from the Universidad Nacional del Nordeste.</dt>
+- 📚 Currently studying a degree in information systems from the Universidad Nacional del Nordeste.

-<dt>📫Feel free to reach out to me on <a href="https://www.linkedin.com/in/constanza-lancieri-9976b71b2/">LinkedIn </a> or you can send me an email to clancieri@gmail.com</dt>
+- 📫Feel free to reach out to me on <a href="https://www.linkedin.com/in/constanza-lancieri-9976b71b2/">LinkedIn </a> or you can send me an email to clancieri@gmail.com

 <!---
 clancieri/clancieri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.